compile10/KyotoSearch/README.md

 > Type `npm install` to install necesseary npm packages.
 Type `npm start` to run both the server and client.
 Your web browser should open to a localhost port running the client.

+**How do I use it?**
+>Usually you need the tag for what you are searching for.
+For a series it's usually just the series name with underscores in place of spaces.
+For a character it's usually something like:  character_name_(series_name).
+If you are unsure, you can visit the page of the aggregator you are looking at and use their autofill.

 List of important files | Description
 ------------- | -----------